 Potential Enhancements

-Performance of enhanced CDRX
+Enhanced CDRX

 In this section, we provide performance evaluation results of eCDRX where eCDRX is a set of enhanced CDRX mechanisms which solves that the mismatch between XR DL traffic arrival timing and CDRX On duration start time.
-This mismatch occurs because of that typical XR DL traffic periodicity (which is the inverse of frame generation rate) is non-integer multiples of 1ms (e.g., 16.67ms, 8.33ms, etc) whereas current CDRX periodicities are defined in the unit of 1ms.
-The mismatch could be resolved by adjusting DX On duration start time offset to be aligned with each DL traffic arrival time.
+This mismatch occurs because of that typical XR DL traffic periodicity (which is the inverse of frame generation rate) is non-integer multiples of 1ms (e.g., 16.67ms, 8.33ms, etc) whereas current R15/16/17 CDRX periodicities are defined in the unit of 1ms.
+The mismatch could be resolved by adjusting DX On duration start time offset to be aligned with each DL traffic arrival time, or configure a CDRX cycle pattern with different cycle values instead of only one CDRX cycle, etc.

 FR1